GallinaJan/chess_game_registration/README.md

 3. While doing chessboard recognition, you have to remove all the chess pieces from the board.
 4. After the chessboard recognition (before chess pieces detection), you have to cast a shadow on the chessboard in order to properly identify figures.
 5. CNN was teached with a GPU.
+6. There were different possibilities to solve chess piece detection problem.
+The first one was to look at the chessboard from above and take pictures of real pieces, but due to problems stated in (2.) the solution was abandoned.
+There was also the way to change the viewpoint for the camera, but I think that it would cause other difficulties, such as one piece covering up the other figure.
+We remained with 'view from above' approach, but we changed to 2D chess pieces.
+7. Light conditions are critical in this project.

 SOURCE:
 - TheAILerner (https://theailearner.com/tag/cv2-getperspectivetransform/, https://theailearner.com/tag/cv2-warpperspective/) - perspective change - 2D homography (method and functions)